nyzgndz/snowpipe/README.md

 13. Clean up the stuff that have been built.

+    From Snowflake:
     ```mysql-psql
     -- This will delete everything (tables, stages, pipes under this schema as well as the schema.
     DROP SCHEMA snowpipe_demo;
     ```
+    Additionally, you can delete the bucket using AWS Console.

 ## Additional Information